Westley-Foster/WFoster_CS408_Module5/README.md

    ## Semantic HTML
    1. When trying to navigate the webpage using the keyboard using the Tab and Enter keys, it functions properly just like the examples in the readings and module intro video.

-   2. I updated the article text to make it easier for screen reader users to navigate by removing all the font="" and <br> elements, replacing them with header elements (h1, h2, and h3) and updating the article text to be inside paragraph <p> elements.
+   2. I updated the article text to make it easier for screen reader users to navigate by removing all the font="" and '<br>' elements, replacing them with header elements (h1, h2, and h3) and updating the article text to be inside paragraph '<p>' elements.

-   3. The HTML semantic element that could be used to make the navigation menu more accessible is the <nav> element.
+   3. The HTML semantic element that could be used to make the navigation menu more accessible is to remove the '<div>' element and update it with the '<nav>' element.

    ## The Images
    1. I made the images more accessible to screen readers by adding alt text and title names to each of the images.